Ph.D. Programs in English

 Coursework is normally taken at Storrs.
 Transfer of up to six credits from another institution’s graduate program, or six credits from non-degree graduate coursework undertaken at UConn, may be accepted toward the MA or the Ph.D., provided that such credits are not used to earn a degree at another institution.

 The Graduate Executive Committee recommends that students take no more than six credits of Independent Study.
-All Independent Studies must be approved by the Graduate Executive Committee.
+All Independent Studies must be requested through the Independent Study Form and approved by the Graduate Executive Committee.

 Policy on Incomplete Grades

 The Graduate Executive Committee strongly discourages incompletes.
 However, the Committee recognizes that, at times, extenuating circumstances merit offering a student additional time beyond the semester to complete work for a seminar.
 In that case, the student should determine with the faculty member teaching the seminar a reasonable timeline for completing and submitting seminar work — ideally no more than one month.
 It is the student’s responsibility to remain in communication with their professor about outstanding work, especially if the student requires additional time.

 According to the academic regulations of the Graduate School, if a student does not submit all work required to resolve an incomplete within 12 months following the end of the semester for which the grade was recorded, no credit will be allowed for the course.
 A limited extension of the incomplete beyond 12 months may be granted by the Graduate School upon the recommendation of the instructor, but the Graduate School is not obligated to approve an extension if the instructor of the course is no longer at UConn.

 If a student accumulates more than three incompletes on their transcript, they will be placed on probationary status by the Graduate Executive Committee and may be required to resolve those incompletes before being allowed to register for additional coursework.
 A student whose transcript includes four or more grades of incomplete may not be eligible for a teaching assistantship.